-Acorn’s Commented “One of the residents named Esther, who usually won’t work with anyone apart from her career, really took to Skye and even showed her to her bedroom, which the staff were amazed by, this was a big milestone for Esther.”
+Acorn’s commented; “One of the residents named Esther usually won’t work with anyone apart from her carer.
+However, she really took to Skye and even showed her to her bedroom.
+The staff were amazed by this.
+It was a big milestone for Esther.”

 - 5 hours of activities for 10 adults with complex and multiple mental, physical and learning needs